safesoftware/FMETraining/README.md

 ## Current Status

-The current status of this manual is: **READY FOR REVIEW**.
+The current status of this manual is: **COMPLETE**. his manual **CAN** be used for training.
 This manual applies to **FME2019.0**.
 The status of each chapter is:

-- Lecture: ready for review
+- Lecture: Complete
-- Lab: ready for review
+- Lab: Complete content and exercises
-- Integration Scenario: ready for review
+- Integration Scenario: Complete content and exercises
-- Slides: ready for review
+- Slides: Complete
-- Answers: ready for review
+- Answers: Complete

 _**NB**: Even for completed content, Safe Software Inc. assumes no responsibility for any errors in this document or their consequences, and reserves the right to make improvements and changes to this document without notice.
 See the full licensing agreement in [About this Document](.\Integration0About\0.00.AboutThisDocument.md) for further details._